yucoder14/myterminal/notes.md

     - https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797
 - I can now parse ^[K somewhat correctly
 - I can now handle non_ascii characters, but I cannot print them just yet...
+- On drawing characters...
+    - it appears that vim, top are not printed correctly when printing from bottom right to top left.
+Current solution is to just print all alternate screens from top left to bottom right
+    - main screen is drawn from bottom right to top left

 Data Structure Ideas
 ====================